WAGT (TV): Acquisition by Gray, Media General lawsuit

 On February 26, 2016, a preliminary injunction was granted against Gray in the Richmond County Superior Court, which required that Media General re-assume control of WAGT, and prohibited Gray from selling WAGT in the spectrum incentive auction.
 Gray attempted to block the injunction, claiming that the agreements with Media General made it impossible to comply with the conditions prohibiting WAGT from partaking in joint sales agreements following Gray's purchase of the station.
 However, Gray's request was denied.
 At the same time, the Media General-controlled WAGT website was re-activated, and began to produce online-only newscasts using WAGT's news staff.
 On March 7, 2016, Media General re-assumed control of WAGT, pending hearings on March 10, 2016.

 On March 10, 2016, the FCC disclosed that it had begun an investigation into Media General's attempts to retain control of WAGT; the investigation explored the possibility of initiating a license revocation hearing under Section 312 of the Communications Act.
 Deputy General Counsel David Gossett argued that "by seeking and obtaining the injunctive provision forbidding Gray to contribute the WAGT license in the upcoming FCC incentive auction, Media General has also violated Section 310(d) of the Communications Act.
 That section requires advance approval by the Commission for any assignment or transfer of control of a broadcast license.
 The Commission has long taken the view that it is a violation of Section 310(d) for a company (here, Media General) to seek injunctive relief that interferes with a licensee's ultimate control of a station."
-The Department of Justice also declared an interest in the case.
+The Justice Department also declared an interest in the case.
 The next day, Gray admitted that they were about to launch separate news productions for WAGT, but that they were unable to do so because of the injunction.

 On March 23, 2016, the Supreme Court of Georgia struck down the injunction without addressing the litigation, allowing Gray to re-assume control of the station.
 WRDW general manager John Ray stated that Media General was now cooperating with Gray to smoothly transition WAGT back to its own control.
 As previously planned, Gray launched a separate news production for WAGT after it re-assumed control of the station.
 As a result of its conduct, the FCC fined Media General $700,000.

 In the auction, WAGT's broadcast spectrum was sold for $40,763,036.
 The FCC stated that WAGT planned to go off-air, and not share spectrum with another channel.
-Gray had indicated on the station's website that WAGT-CD would assume the channel 26 designation and its subchannels on May 31, 2017, when the full-power WAGT license was returned to the FCC.
-The FCC license was cancelled on June 1, 2017.
+Gray had indicated on the station's website that WAGT-CD (which had changed its calls from WRDW-CD on February 1, 2016) would assume the channel 26 designation and its subchannels on May 31, 2017, when the full-power WAGT license was returned to the FCC.
+The change was implemented in a way that did not require most over-the-air viewers to rescan their sets in order to keep watching NBC.
+The FCC license was canceled the next day.